ogshivam/placementdata_mlp/README.md

 Common issues and solutions:

 1. **Docker container fails to start**
-   - Check if ports 5002 is available
+   - Check if ports 5002 are available
    - Ensure model files are in the correct location

 2. **Prediction errors**